nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Le Tracker` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: List modules**

+**MSS**

+1. User wants to see all modules.
+2. User types in command `list`.
+3. A list of module is populated.

+   Use case ends.

+**Use case: List module's lectures**

+**MSS**

+1. User wants to see all lectures of a module.
+2. User types in command `list /mod CS2040S`.
+3. A list of lectures of module `CS2040S` is populated.

+   Use case ends.

+**Extensions**

+- 2a.
+The module does not exists.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+**Use case: List lecture's videos**

+**MSS**

+1. User wants to see all videos of a lecture in a module.
+2. User types in command `list /mod CS2040S /lec Week 1`.
+3. A list of videos of lecture `Week 1` in module `CS2040S` is populated.

+   Use case ends.

+**Extensions**

+- 2a.
+The module does not exists.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2b.
+The lecture does not exists.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+**Use case: Find module**

+**MSS**

+1. User wants to find modules that starts with `Data`.
+2. User types in command `find Data`.
+3. A list of modules whose name starts with `Data` is populated.

+   Use case ends.

+**Use case: Find lecture**

+**MSS**

+1. User wants to find lectures belonging to module `CS2040S` that starts with `Week`.
+2. User types in command `find Week /mod CS2040S`.
+3. A list of lectures whose name starts with `Week` is populated.

+   Use case ends.

+**Use case: Find video**

+**MSS**

+1. User wants to find videos belonging to lecture `Week 1` of module `CS2040S` that starts with `Vid`.
+2. User types in command `find Vid /mod CS2040S /lec Week 1`.
+3. A list of lectures whose name starts with `Vid` is populated.

+   Use case ends.

 **Use case: Add a module**

 **MSS**